Dr. Charlie Gagen

 to continue community outreach.

 The Department of Biological Sciences offers bachelor of science degree curricula in biology, an environmental option in biology, fisheries and wildlife science, health information management, and medical technology.
 In addition, a master of science degree in fisheries and wildlife science, and a certificate program in medical transcription are offered.
-Students interested in teaching biology at the secondary level should follow the suggested curriculum in Life Science and Earth Science for Teacher Licensure, School of Education.
+Students interested in teaching biology at the secondary level should follow the suggested curriculum in Life Science for Education, School of Education.

 Each of the bachelor of science degree programs offered by the Department, with the exception of medical technology, requires a total of 124 hours for graduation.
 The medical technology program requires a total of 131 hours for completion.
 No more than twelve credit-hours of "D's" can be applied toward these degrees, and Allied Health Science programs (AHS) have more stringent grade requirements as recommended by respective certifying agencies.

-Students in the Department of Biological Sciences, except for AHS program majors, are required to complete a common core consisting of: an orientation course, BIOL 1114, Principles of Biology; BIOL 2124, Principles of Zoology; BIOL 2134, Principles of Botany; BIOL 3034, Genetics; an ecology course; a physiology course; and a seminar course.
+Students in the Department of Biological Sciences, except for AHS program majors, are required to complete a common core consisting of: an orientation course, Principles of Biology; Principles of Zoology; Principles of Botany; Genetics; an ecology course; a physiology course; and a seminar course.

 Graduating seniors, except those in AHS programs, will be required to complete the Major Field Achievement Test (MFAT) in Biology as part of the assessment plan for the Department.
 Students will take the test during assessment week of the semester of planned graduation.